How to Create a Startup Growth Strategy That’s Built for Sustained Success

 Sometimes less is more and that certainly holds true when it comes to hiring.
 Most of the time, having a tight-knit team of two or three developers who know the project and each other very well will end working out much better than hiring 10 new developers.
 Having more people on the team doesn’t always mean that things will get done faster, sometimes the exact opposite occurs.

 Remember, no growth strategy is 100% percent infallible.
 There are always going to be bumps in the road.
-No startup growth strategy is set in stone and all are subject to change if you are not seeing the results you want to see.
+No startup growth strategy is set in stone and all are subject to change if you do not see the results you want.
 Above all, on the very difficult road to success as a modern startup, it’s important to be flexible and willing to admit mistakes, quickly learn from them, and move on to new strategies and ideas without dwelling on past missteps.